Lucky77-afk/Sodh/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Environment Setup